sbkomurcu/Raspberry-Pi-Action-Camera/README.md

 ● Creates thumbnail pictures of the recorded media (video & picture).

-● LED's are used to indicate the current process of the program, i.e.;
+● LED's are used to indicate the current process of the program, see below.;

       ○ Green Led (cont.) -> Program is ready to take commands.